-Unprecedented SEPA ruling sets bad precedent for trade, exports and jobs
+Unprecedented SEPA ruling sets a bad precedent for trade, exports, and jobs

 SEATTLE — Washington state is closed for business – unless regulators are comfortable with the commodity or product.

 That’s essentially what the Washington State Department of Ecology told Millennium Bulk Terminals today when it ruled the company would have to mitigate for 100% of the emissions generated by overseas use of coal exported through Longview.